 China’s fast-growing agriculture marketOctober 16 2019 by Yvonne Lau

-While China has undergone an urbanisation drive in parallel with its large growth and development in the last few decades, almost half of China’s population remain in rural areas – with hundreds of millions working as farmers.
+While China has undergone an urbanisation drive in parallel with its great growth and development in the last few decades, almost half of China’s population remain in rural areas.
+Hundreds of millions of Chinese still work as farmers.

-The agricultural sector in the country endures in importance – with Chinese products feeding 22% of the world’s population, while holding 7% of the world’s arable land.
+The agricultural sector in the country endures in importance – with Chinese products feeding 22% of the world’s population.
+China maintains 7% of the world’s arable land.

-In the face of climate risks, demographic and consumption changes, China has recognised the need to prioritise food security – to secure production capacities along with security for agricultural workers and SMEs against weather-related events such as typhoons, earthquakes, floods and droughts.
+In the face of climate risks, demographic and consumption changes, the country has recognised the need to prioritise food security – to secure production capacities along with security for agricultural workers and SMEs against weather-related events such as typhoons, earthquakes, floods and droughts.

 China’s agricultural insurance market is now the second largest in the world, after the US.
 Premiums in the last decade have increased exponentially – in 2018 China’s GWP reached US$8.3 billion.
 However, coverage hovers at only around 16% of the total value of production, indicating a large protection gap.